Mad About the Boy (song)

-"Mad About the Boy" is a popular song with words and music by actor and playwright Noël Coward.
+"Mad About the Boy" is a popular song with lyrics and music by actor and playwright Noël Coward.
 It was introduced in the 1932 revue Words and Music by Joyce Barbour, Steffi Duna, Norah Howard and Doris Hare.
 The song deals with the theme of unrequited love for a film star.
 It was written to be sung by female characters, although Coward (who was a gay man) also wrote a version which was never performed, containing references to the then-risqué topic of homosexual love.
 The song gained new popularity in 1992 when Dinah Washington's rendition was used in the Levi's television advertisement "Swimmer", directed by Tarsem Singh.

 Lyrics

 Nöel Coward's lyrics for the song express the adulation of a matinee idol by a number of women as they queue outside a cinema, and is sung by several female characters in turn.
 The adoring fans sing of their love for their hero: